unocss/unocss/packages/preset-icons/README.md

 - `?bg` for `background-img` - renders the icon as a background image
 - `?mask` for `mask` - renders the icon as a mask image

-for example, `vscode-icons:file-type-light-db`, an icon with colors that will be rendered as a background image.
+For example, `vscode-icons:file-type-light-db`, an icon with colors that will be rendered as a background image.
 Use `vscode-icons:file-type-light-db?bg` to render it as a mask image and bypass it's colors.

 ## Configuring collections and icons resolvers